tinjohn/moodle-block_lpprogressx/README.md

 # Learning Plans Progress X Version #

-This X Version is an extented version of the Learning Plans Progress Moodle Plugin (block_lpprogress) by Daniel Neis Araujo <daniel@adapta.online>.
+This X version is an extented version of the Learning Plans Progress Moodle Plugin (block_lpprogress) by Daniel Neis Araujo <daniel@adapta.online>.

 # Learning Plans Progress by Daniel Neis Araujo #